-APSE is an organization consisting of nearly 400 sports editors, journalism educators, writers and students which strives to encourage and recognize quality sports journalism and develop quality sports journalists.
+APSE is an organization consisting of nearly 400 sports editors, journalism educators, writers, and students that strives to encourage and recognize quality sports journalism and develop quality sports journalists.

 We assist members in adapting to a rapidly changing digital publishing age, while continuing to publish robust print editions that live up to our proud newspaper legacies.